Volunteering - There's Nothing like it!

 Different forms of voluntary contributions involve different amounts of time, different degrees of responsibility and different extents of involvement.
 Ask questions about precisely what you are going to do, what you are agreeing to and what is your commitment.
 Charities and voluntary organisations are sometimes criticised for failing to define and describe clearly enough the nature of jobs for which they are seeking volunteers; for failing to provide necessary support; for failing to make volunteers feel that they are a part of the organisation; and for failing to take sufficient account of the talents, the motives and the wishes of individual volunteers, with the result that their volunteers magically disappear into thin air!
 Sometimes volunteers also express concern about becoming unable to get out of their commitments to the organisations to which they contribute.

-Local Councils often maintain information about local opportunities for volunteering, local libraries usually have notice boards on which voluntary organisations advertise for help; local papers carry advertisements for voluntary help; the Guardian is a good source of information; some professional organisations maintain registers of opportunities for volunteering (eg the Institute of Chartered Accountants), and specialised journals (eg in education) advertise for volunteer help.
+Information about volunteering Local Councils often maintain information about local opportunities for volunteering, local libraries usually have notice boards on which voluntary organisations advertise for help; local papers carry advertisements for voluntary help; the Guardian is a good source of information; some professional organisations maintain registers of opportunities for volunteering (eg the Institute of Chartered Accountants), and specialised journals (eg in education) advertise for volunteer help.
 Individual charities have newsletters and journals in which they advertise opportunities for volunteering.

 .